leftfield-geospatial/orthority/README.md

 | | `overwrite` | Overwrite ortho image(s) if it/they exist (`True`, `False`).

 ## Example
-Shows four NGI images before and after orthorectification with simple_ortho.
+Four [NGI](http://www.ngi.gov.za/index.php/what-we-do/aerial-photography-and-imagery) images before and after orthorectification with simple_ortho.
 No radiometric adjustments have been applied, this will be addressed in a separate tool.

 <img src="data/readme_eg.jpeg" data-canonical-src="data/readme_eg.jpeg" alt="Before and after simple_ortho rectification" width="800"/>